 Frequently, a lot of the work of our expert staff members stays in the background.
 But not this one.
 This is a major and obvious project, one that was delivered early and under budget, and how often can you say that of something infrastructural?

-Taking action to adapt for climate change
+Taking action to adapt to climate change

-It’s worth remembering how real a threat the Waimakariri River poses for large parts of Christchurch, Belfast and Kaiapoi.
+Flood protection is worth remembering how real a threat the Waimakariri River poses for large parts of Christchurch, Belfast and Kaiapoi.
 That threat will only increase with more frequent, or more intense, storms in the Alps.